 When the schedule is complete, the public officer must make a declaration that the information in the schedule and any attachments is true and correct.

 To make the declaration:

-check the I declare that the information on this schedule is true and correct box.
+• select the check box at I declare that the information on this schedule is true and correct.

 In the declaration, include the: